ElenkaSan/Capstone_Project_1/README.md

 *Stretch goals:*
   - Share favorite recipes lists with other users on the site.
 Good for family members, that they can add this list to their account.

+Frontend:
+  - HTML templates using Jinja and WTForms for forms
+  - Design and interaction using JavaScript, Bootstrap, Font Awesome and raw CSS

+Backend:
+  - Routes and Models using Python3 and Flask
+  - SQLAlchemy as a database ORM
+  - Database using PostgreSQL
+  - AJAX requests using Axios
+  -RESTful APIs

+Deployment:
+  - Deployed on Heroku Server

 Feel free to improve or contribute.
 Pull requests are always welcome!